 Number of Speeds: 6 Comes With: Remote and app Dimensions" 12.75" x 12.75" footprint, 42" tall

 The Pelonis 40" Oscillating provides great coverage at a more affordable cost.
 It's one of the few models in our test fleet with an oscillation greater than 65 degrees — delivering a full 90-degree spread instead.
 The range on this fan is also great; when it is on the most powerful settings, airflow can be detected from pretty far away.
 Features and settings we appreciated on this model were its timer that goes up to 15 hours, four different modes, and its quiet beep and lights that turn off after a short time.
 You can hardly hear anything when the fan is on low settings, which may be something to consider if you're a light sleeper who is disturbed by a lot of noise.

-The silence doesn't continue when the fan is turned up to the highest speed as a mechanical hum can still be heard.
-It was fairly unstable during testing as well, with a worrisome amount of wobbling between the unit's body and its base.
+When turned up higher, the fan makes a bit more noise in the form of a mechanical hum.
+It was also somewhat unstable during testing, with a worrisome amount of wobbling between the unit's body and its base.
 It lacks the convenience of a specific storage location for the remote directly on the fan, and the grey color palette isn't as stylish and sleek as some of the shiny black fans in our testing.
 However, if you are searching for an affordable fan with substantial coverage, we highly suggest the Pelonis 40.